 XIIth century Roman Church

-“It is a small masterpiece… It is perfectly style homogeneous to the outside and charming of proportions.
-Inside, the semicircular arch and the soft warhead marry agreeably.
-The details are of a taste and a rich simplicity.
-One goes down to a crypt by a beautiful staircase where the ravine and the torrent can be seen. «
+“It is a little masterpiece… It is perfectly homogeneous in style on the outside and charming in its proportions.
+Inside, the semicircular arch and the soft ogive are pleasantly combined.
+The details are of a tasteful and rich simplicity.
+One descends by a beautiful staircase to a crypt which overlooks the ravine and the torrent.

-Ask at the tourist Office
+Ask tourist Office

 02 54 47 85 06